MORE DANGEROUS WIND CHILLS...

 Your First Alert Weather Forecast:

 Here we go again!
-Wind chills will be -15° to -35° this morning.
-These “feel-like” temperatures are frigid enough to cause frostbite on exposed skin in as little as 20 minutes.
 While the wind chill factor will improve slightly into the single digits below zero this afternoon, they’ll plunge again tonight.
 Look for more wind chills around -15° to -30° tomorrow morning.
 Another Wind Chill Advisory will likely be issued by the National Weather Service.

-Meanwhile, actual temperatures will creep above zero into the afternoon.
-We’ll have some passing clouds this morning, but skies will be mostly sunny through the afternoon.
+Meanwhile, the actual temperatures are creeping above zero this afternoon.
+Passing clouds this morning, but skies will be mostly sunny through the afternoon.
 Arctic high pressure stretched out across the Midwest will keep our weather cold, but quiet.

 A few weak disturbances will bring us some snow showers soon.
 The first round of light snow would be Thursday night and Friday, followed by more snow showers Saturday night and into Sunday morning.
 Only minor accumulations are expected at this time.